hala54/openDataWrapper/README.md

 1) Requirement

+	You will need :
+	- JAVA 7
+	- A Unix Operating System
-	You will need JAVA 7, a Unix Operating System, and Apache Maven The Java environment variable user.home must be set (should be /home/*computersname* in most cases) You have to create a directory in your home folder, named .openDataWrapper.
-Create a file called import.odw in this folder.
+	- The Java environment variable user.home must be set (should be /home/*computersname* in most cases)
+	- You have to create a directory in your home folder, named .openDataWrapper.
+Create a file called import.odw into this folder.
-	You also have to download and set up Maven to update openDataWrapper's dependencies If you are behind proxy, read the documentation
+	- You also have to download and set up Apache Maven in order to update the project's dependencies
+	- If you are behind proxy, read the documentation

 2) Start